JimMcL/YetAnotherTracker/README.md

 <a id="Debugging"></a>
 #### Debugging

-* `--autorun [true|false]` starts or stops the video from playing automatically on app startup.
+* `--autorun {true|false}` starts or stops the video from playing automatically on app startup.
 * `-v`, `--verbose` writes various status information to the console.
 * `-d`, `--debug` writes very verbose debugging output to the console, which can be useful e.g. to determine why contours aren't converted to tracked objects.
-* `-g`, `--display-video` displays the (resized) video in a window, optionally with various overlays based on other options.
-By default, the window is the size of the input video after rotation and resizing.
-  * `-s`, `--playback-speed` specifies a playback speed relative to "normal" - which is read from the meta data in the video.
-Note that processing speeds may result in playback slower than specified.
-  * `--frame-size <width>x<height>` resizes the playback window to the specified size.
+* `--frame-size <width>x<height>` resizes the main window to the specified size.
+* `--headless` runs without any kind of user interface.
+This is useful if you know you have specified all the correct parameters and just want to process a video as fast as possible.

 ### Region of interest
 You can exclude parts of the video from analysis by defining a mask, which is simply one